Sugar Talk Sugar Talk

 Like the Great War, sugar would need to be rationed along with other staples such as bacon and butter.
 But there was also another food in high demand at the time: honey.
 Increased demand saw the public encouraged to keep beehives and produce honey, which was highly successful in many rural communities but not a realistic option for much of the country.

 Shortages ensued and sparked new invention, with Charles adjusting his original golden syrup formulation to produce a honey alternative made from crystallized golden syrup.
 Once this new product had been produced at Ragus’ factory in Slough, it was packed into glass jars and distributed to local grocers and major food stores throughout the nation.
-Just like honey, the crystallized golden syrup was mainly used contemporarily as a spread on bread and butter.
+Just like honey, the crystallized golden syrup was mainly used as a spread.

-Our intrinsic relationship with golden syrup innovation extends beyond the product itself.
-Indeed, at Martineaus – the London-based sugar refinery that played a pivotal role in Ragus’ heritage – the Easticks redefined the relationship between golden syrup and consumers by packaging the syrup in plastic jars as well as in the iconic metal tins.
+Our relationship with golden syrup innovation extends beyond the product itself.
+Indeed, at Martineaus, the London-based sugar refinery that played a pivotal role in Ragus’ heritage, the Easticks redefined the relationship between golden syrup and consumers by packaging the syrup in plastic jars as well as in the iconic metal tins.

 Metal tins were, and still are, viable packaging options, not least because of their instantly-recognisable identity.
 But when storing golden syrup in tins the stickiness of the syrup can cause the lid to stick down, making it difficult to open.
 By introducing a plastic jar and screw-top lid into some of Martineaus’ golden syrup packaging, consumers could choose their preferred option.

 Complementing this new form of packaging was a focus on the golden elixir’s appearance.
 Metal tins are covered entirely in branding, which means that consumers cannot see the product inside.
 Plastic jars, on the other hand, include branding but are mainly transparent so consumers can see the colour of the product inside.
 So, packaging in plastic jars placed greater emphasis on the beautiful natural colour of the golden syrup.
-The then new look Martineaus golden syrup was aesthetic, practical and sophisticated; innovation enhanced appeal.
+The then new look Martineaus golden syrup was aesthetic, practical and sophisticated.

 What about golden syrup innovation today?

 Ragus’ storied legacy producing golden syrup and innovating with the product enables us to manufacture the ideal formulation for your application.
 To learn more about how we produce golden syrup today, watch this video.
-To benefit from our unrivalled golden syrup expertise, contact a member of our customer services team on +44 (0)1753 575353 or email@example.com.
-For more sugar news and Ragus updates, follow Ragus on LinkedIn.
+To learn more about our products, please contact our Customer Services Team.
+To see more sugar news and updates, continue browsing SUGARTALK and follow Ragus on LinkedIn.